Schedule Refreshes on Tableau Cloud

-You can schedule refresh tasks directly on Tableau Online for extracts of cloud-hosted data.
+You can schedule refresh tasks directly on Tableau Cloud for extracts of cloud-hosted data.
 This can include extracts of the following types of data:

-Google BigQuery or Amazon Redshift, if you do not want to use a live connection.
+- Google BigQuery or Amazon Redshift, if you do not want to use a live connection.
 For on-premises Redshift, you must use Tableau Bridge.

 SQL-based or other data hosted on cloud platforms, such as Amazon RDS, Microsoft Azure, or Google Cloud Platform, if you do not want to use a live connection, or if live connection isn’t supported for that data source.